aws-samples/aws-stf-core/README.md

 Once the STF Core stack is deployed, you will find in the output all the information needed to operate and connect your smart solutions using the STF including:

-- The public API endpoint ```ContextBrokerPublicApiEndpoint``` for the Scorpio Broker.
-This API fully complies with the [NGSI-LD API](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/NGSI-LD/NGSI-LD/raw/master/spec/updated/generated/full_api.json).
-Before using this stack in production, please consider adding a [mechanism for controlling and managing access](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-access-control.html) to this [HTTP API](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html).
+- The STF Core endpoint ```StfCoreEndpoint```.
+The STF Core endpoint is a unified API that exposes two services: The NGSI-LD FIWARE Context Broker API (that fully complies with the [NGSI-LD API](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/NGSI-LD/NGSI-LD/raw/master/spec/updated/generated/full_api.json)) and the STF IoT API that you can use to provision and manage your things in the central and unified STF registry. __Before using this stack in production, please consider adding a [mechanism for controlling and managing access](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-access-control.html) to the ```StfCoreEndpoint```.__

 - The STF IoT Device API endpoint ```IotDeviceApiEndpoint``` for the IoT Device Management.
 You will use this endpoint (using the API key defined in the file [```parameters.ts```](./parameters.ts)) to provision your things in the STF registry.
 Before using this stack in production, please consider adding a [mechanism for controlling and managing access](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) to this [REST API](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-rest-api.html).

-- The ARN of the Amazon SQS Queue of the STF IoT module ```IotSqsArn```.
-The default value of the ARN of this queue is `arn:aws:sqs:${Aws.REGION}:${Aws.ACCOUNT_ID}:StfIoTQueue-${Aws.REGION}`.
+- The ARN of the Amazon SQS Queue of the STF IoT module ```StfCoreIotQueueArn```.
+The default value of the ARN of the queue is `arn:aws:sqs:${Aws.REGION}:${Aws.ACCOUNT_ID}:StfIoTQueue-${Aws.REGION}`.
 This queue is the single entry point for all data producers.
 Usually, the data producer transforms the source data format into the data model relevant to the use case and then publishes the transformed data into the queue.
 See [Building Data Producers and Data Consumers ](#building-data-producers-and-data-consumers) section for more details.

 <br>